zabrewer/FN70489-Scanner/README.md

 cisco_ios,192.168.1.1,testuser,testpass
 ```

-Here is one such tool although I have not used them myself:
+Here is one such tool although I have not used it myself:
 https://github.com/josuerojasrojas/csv-yaml

 A quick Google search should turn up many results.